-Integrated risk management (IRM) is an approach to risk management that uses a set of practices and processes to improve an organization's security, risk tolerance profile and strategic decision-making.
+Integrated risk management (IRM) is a set of proactive, business-wide practices that contribute to an organization's security, risk tolerance profile, and strategic decisions.
 As opposed to compliance-based risk management approaches, IRM focuses on evaluating risks in the wider context of business strategy.
 An IRM program should be collaborative and involve both IT and business-side leaders alike.

 By 2021, Gartner projects that 50 percent of enterprise risk management strategies within large organizations will involve an IRM solution, and that the market will reach $8 billion annually (factoring in consulting and implementation costs).